diodonfrost/terraform-azure-function-app-multi-scheduler-stop-start/README.md

 # terraform-azure-function-app-multi-scheduler-stop-start

-Terraform module that creates multiple Azure Function schedulers at once for stopping and starting Azure
+Terraform module that creates multiple Azure Function schedulers at once for stopping and starting Azure resources.

+This module is a wrapper around the [terraform-azure-function-app-scheduler-stop-start](https://github.com/diodonfrost/terraform-azure-function-app-scheduler-stop-start) module, allowing you to deploy multiple schedulers at once.

 ## Usage